IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Conclusion

 \section{Conclusion}

 In this work, we propose an iterative neural program synthesis scheme to reverse-engineer the black-box functions and represent them in a high-level program.
 In contrast to previous works, where they have access to privileged information, in our problem setting, we only rely on the input-output interactions.
 To tackle the problem of reverse-engineering the black-box function in this challenging setting, we employ a neural program synthesizer in an iterative scheme.
 Using this iterative approach we search for the best program candidate in each iteration by conditioning the synthesizer on a set of violated constraints.
-Our evaluation on Karel dataset demonstrates the effectiveness of our proposed approach in finding functional equivalence programs.
+Our evaluation on the Karel dataset demonstrates the effectiveness of our proposed approach in the reverse-engineering functional equivalent form of the black-box programs.
 Besides this, the provided results show that our proposed approach even outperforming the previous work that uses privileged information to sample input-output examples.